Notice of Voluntary Resignation

 - Workplace Violence

 While we hope your employment with the University of Florida is positive and lasting, should you plan to voluntarily resign from your position, university regulation requires exempt employees to provide their departments with one month’s notice.
 Non-exempt employees must provide at least two weeks’ notice.
-Employees who resign normally must wait 180 days before reapplying for University of Florida employment.
-All employees will be rehired as TEAMS employees.
+Employees who resign in good standing do not have a waiting period before reapplying for University of Florida employment.

 Departments should conduct exit interviews with all departing employees.
 These interviews serve three purposes: